What are lab tests?

 - identify changes in your health condition before any symptoms occur

-- diagnose a disease or condition before you have symptoms
+- diagnose or aid in diagnosing a disease or condition,

 - plan your treatment for a disease or condition,